 Clothes and hats

-A few newborn babygrows and hats, maybe 4-6, plus a few pairs of socks.
+Pack a few newborn babygrows and hats in your hospital bag, maybe 4-6, plus a few pairs of socks.

 Just one or two, cellular ones are a good idea, as they’re cosy yet breathable.

 For mopping up the various fluids there’s sure to be.

 So there you have it!
 Obviously, there might be more you want to add depending on your needs, but by getting the essentials together on your hospital bag checklist you can feel well-prepared for the first step of your parenting journey, and you can cross something off your to-do list.
 And really, is there anything more satisfying than that?